 “Take advantage of every opportunity that is presented to you.”

 That’s the advice Matt Thome ’17 offers to Carthage students.
-By following that advice himself when he was a student Mr. Thome now has an exciting and rewarding career with the NBA’s Sacramento Kings and now works as a senior CX strategy consultant for Southwest Airlines.
+By following that advice himself when he was a student, Mr. Thome first landed a job with the NBA’s Sacramento Kings and now works as a senior CX strategy consultant for Southwest Airlines.

-He credits many members of Carthage’s faculty and staff for giving him opportunities and continuing to support him along the way.
+He credits many members of Carthage’s faculty and staff for giving him opportunities and supporting him along the way.

 “Take advantage of every opportunity that is presented to you.
 It’s the best way to help shape your path for how you want to live your life both professionally and personally.”

 What have you enjoyed most about your career?